Environmental Science and Engineering

 Graduate Option Rep

 Applicants for admission to the ESE program should have undergraduate preparation in science, engineering, or mathematics.
 Admission is limited to students intending to pursue the Ph.D. degree.
-All applicants are required to submit scores for the Graduate Record Examination (GRE) General Test.
-Applicants from non-English-speaking nations are additionally required to submit results for the Test of English As a Foreign Language (TOEFL).
+We are not accepting submission of GRE scores for application to our graduate program.
+Self-reported GRE scores will be redacted during application review.

 Information on how to apply is available from the Office of Graduate Studies.
 The deadline for applications is January 1.